 About Our Internship

 Brown Bottle Farm is looking for inspired individuals to join our staff as interns seasonally.
-We offer a 3 week internship every month, May through October starting on the 1st of every month.
+The Duration of the internship depends complete on what we agree on as a team, but most commonly we recommend no shorter than one month commitment.
 Our internship is incredibly individualized.
 During this time interns will work with us to learn the techniques of organic farming, herbalism, preservation, and mushroom cultivation.
-Interns may qualify for a second session after they've completed the first three week stay.

 We ask that all individuals be 18 years of age or older.
 This position does not allow for families, couples are allowed if both people can work with us and it has been previously arranged.
 We need all people on property to help.